bctiemann/pri/README.md

 core business logic.
 More apps can be created if desired to keep functionality segregated.
 Note that each app you add (via `./manage.py startapp <app>`) needs to be added to `INSTALLED_APPS` in the settings in order for it to be recognized by Django.

-Models (code representations of database tables) reside in `models.py`.
+Models (code representations of database tables, and all object-oriented code surrounding them) reside in `models.py`.

 Views (code which responds to a request with data which may be derived from models and either rendered to an HTML template or returned in structured JSON) live in `views.py`.